 2) One-Hot Encoding: To handle categorical data, we applied one-hot encoding, which converts categories into binary vectors.
 This allows models to process categorical variables without assuming an ordinal relationship between the categories, which is essential for features such as job roles or departments.

-3) Feature Selection Via Logistic Regression: We leveraged the coefficients from a logistic regression model to select important features.
-This method reduces model complexity, enhances interpretability, and may improve performance by eliminating irrelevant or redundant variables.
+3) Feature Selection Via Logistic Regression and Random Forest: Feature selection is an important step in data preprocessing because it reduces model complexity and enhances interpretability.
+We used two representative machine learning models as a guide to feature selection.
+Logistic Regression is a simple baseline model that captures individual feature contributions to the prediction result.
+However, Logistic Regression is vulnerable to multicollinearity of features.
+This means that if there are highly correlated features in the dataset, Logistic Regression may falsely determine their respective contributions.
+In light of this, we used Random Forest as a candidate model for feature selection since it is less sensitive to multicollinearity while maintaining simplicity.
+We used cross-validation to rank these feature selection models and determine which one to use.

 4) Synthetic Minority Oversampling Technique (SMOTE): SMOTE was employed to address class imbalance by generating synthetic examples for the minority class rather than duplicating existing data.
 This technique improves the generalisability of the model by reducing its bias towards the majority class, which is an essential consideration when predicting rare outcomes, such as nurse transfer intentions.

-Preprocessing steps were applied after the training/testing data split and within cross-validation to prevent data leakage, which can occur if the transformation uses global information from both the training and testing sets (16,17).
+5) Preventing Data Leakage with the Correct Preprocessing Order: The preprocessing steps mentioned above were applied after the train/test data split and within cross-validation to prevent data leakage.
+Data leakage means that a model is somehow able to peek the test set during training and overfit to it, causing the test statistics to look much better than what they should be.
+Data leakage can occur if the transformation uses global information from both the training and testing sets (16,17).
 For instance, applying standard scaling before splitting leaks the overall data distribution and leads to overestimated performance.
 This concern is particularly important with SMOTE, which synthesises new data from existing data and thereby amplifies the risk of overestimation compared with other transformations, such as one-hot encoding.

-To maximise model performance, we made all preprocessing steps optional, thus allowing cross-validation to choose the best combination and ensuring that preprocessing steps would not negatively impact the model.
+6) Making All Preprocessing Steps Optional for Broader Search Space: Although the preprocessing steps mentioned above are expected to benefit the model’s performance, we cannot guarantee it is indeed the case.
+Thus, we made all preprocessing steps optional and allow the cross-validation procedure to eliminate preprocessing steps that backfire and only keep the beneficial ones.

 C. Cross-Validation

 Cross-validation was used to select the model, hyperparameters, and preprocessing steps.
+It splits the training data into several segments and makes one of the segments as the validation set each time.
+Models with different hyperparameters are trained on the rest of the training set and metric scores like accuracy are collected on the validation set.
+Then the averaged metric scores are compared and the hyperparameter combination corresponding to the highest score is chosen.

-1) Model Selection: We considered several machine learning models, including the Random Forest, XGBoost, MLP Classifier, AdaBoost, LGBM Classifier, and CatBoost Classifier.
-In contrast to deep learning approaches, which are more computationally intensive, these models were chosen for their strong performance on medium-sized datasets.
+1) Model Selection: We considered several machine learning models, including TabNet Classifier, Random Forest, XGBoost, MLP Classifier, AdaBoost, LGBM Classifier, and CatBoost Classifier.
+These models are chosen for their strong performance on medium sized datasets.